-Last April Andrew and I went on an epic road trip across France into Switzerland.
-We had a fantastic time and had some must dos and sees on our trip, fondue in Switzerland was one of them.
+When Andrew and I went on an epic road trip across France into Switzerland in 2015 one of our must dos was to have fondue in Switzerland.
 We took a little day trip to Gruyères from Lausanne because if you’re going to have fondue in Switzerland you need to have it where they make the main ingredient!

 After exploring the chateau and a few of the stores we popped into Le Chalet for lunch.
 It was super cute inside and they had exactly what we wanted on the menu.
 The fondue was ridiculous!
 We got fondue for two and it came with more food then we could possibly eat.
 A basket of potatoes, pearl onions, crusty bread, carrots, a meat plate, pickles…just so much food.
 Andrew was very happy.